slindquist3-zz/Fast-Fashion/README.md

 # Fast-Fashion

 This React app allows users to use one query to browse products from multiple online retailers--think Kayak for clothes.
-Users simply enter in their search term and the app generates iframes from different retailers as if the user had used those retailers' search forms.
+Users enter in their search term and the app generates iframes from different retailers as if the user had used those retailers' search forms.
 Users can see at a glance what some familiar brands carry.